|Nutrition Facts (per serving)|

 While the potatoes are roasting, place the halibut fillets skin side down on greased baking pan or greased rack of broiler pan.
 Sprinkle lightly with kosher salt and freshly ground black pepper.

-In a small saucepan, combine the butter, 3 cloves of minced garlic, the basil, and 1 tablespoon of fresh, chopped parsley.
-Heat over low heat until butter is melted and garlic is softened, about 1 to 2 minutes.
+In a small saucepan, combine the butter, 3 cloves of minced garlic, lemon juice, the basil, and 1 tablespoon of fresh chopped parsley.
+Heat over low heat until the butter is melted and garlic is softened, about 1 to 2 minutes.

 Spoon some of the butter mixture over each fillet.
 Cover the baking pan and refrigerate the fish until the potatoes are finished.

 After taking the potatoes out of the oven, heat the broiler (high heat, or about 500 F).

 Broil the halibut fillets for about 10 minutes, or until they flake easily when tested with a fork.

 Garnish with parsley leaves and lemon slices, if desired.